 Ginger and chili jam is as good with cheese on toast as it is with some fresh baked potato wedges.
 It activates the taste buds with a big hit of ginger, followed by just a slight hint of spice.
 And then the delicious sweetness is there (which keeps you coming back for more.)

 There are so many ways to enjoy ginger and chili jam.
 Try it with some cream cheese smothered on a cracker or a dip for poppadoms or naan bread with your Friday night curry.
 It also makes for one boldly flavorful peanut butter and jelly sandwich.
 Of course, you can play around with the spiciness of the jam by using different chili peppers.
 Piri piri (malagueta) work well here.
-Though we don’t advise going too spicy with this one, as it can really overpower the sweetness.
+However, we don’t advise going too spicy with this one, as it can really overpower the sweetness.
 You’ll want to balance the eating experience here.

 - Sterilize your jars prior to canning.
 Fill a large pot with water, then bring the water to a boil.
 Place the jars and lids in the boiling water for 10 minutes, then remove.
 Allow them to air dry.